The ABCDEs of Cover

 As I prepped to leave my civilian job for my last active duty deployment, I got some advice from Walter D, who had taught my agency Field Armorer courses.
 “Wear your body armor every day,” he said.
 “Every single day.”

 Wally had been a SEAL in Vietnam.
+His son was in the Sand Box.

 That deployment to Kuwait started in the Spring and ended in the Fall, with a hot Middle Eastern Summer in the middle.
 I wore by body armor from the moment I left my hardened billets till I got back to the bunks at the end of my shift.
 It darned-near killed me, especially at first.
 Between the armor and the ammo I weighed 60 lbs more with it on, and the temps were well into the triple digits.
 But eventually, it didn’t bother me.

 I was an area security supervisor.
 Most of our posts and patrols were inside the wire.
 Our regs only required us to have our vest and helmet with us, not on us.
 When I got there, the biggest danger facing us was our own complacency, a pervasive assumption that nothing bad ever happened outside of Iraq and Afghanistan.
-Expeditionary Readiness (ExpERT, formerly Silver Flag) pre-deployment training for Gulf States was shorter, and taken less seriously by students and cadre alike.
+Expeditionary readiness (ExpeRT, formerly Silver Flag) pre-deployment training for Gulf States was shorter, and taken less seriously by students and cadre alike.

 Instructor tip: When you are teaching survival skills, some of your students (especially those were voluntold to be there, by their duty supervisor or their spouse), may not be overtly enthusiastic.
 But if you don’t give a rat’s, NOBODY in your course will.